 7. Always favor the underdog.
 You want to help those who can’t fight for themselves or have limitations.

 8. Get moody or cranky.
 Being an empath doesn’t mean you are going to be in an angelic mood all the time.
 In fact, the shifting energy and emotions you feel from others and the environment can lead to energy overload, and irritability.

 9. Experience synchronicities or deja vu.
 Fun fact: once you open up and see these experiences as part of your essence (and not just coincidences), you may have more of them!

 10. Love metaphysical topics.
 You are probably interested in topics like intuition, mediumship, and psychic ability, etc. Ah!
 That’s why I can’t stop buying crystals!

 12. Feel tired a lot.
 You may feel tired, especially if you don’t understand your empathic gift yet.
-And, empaths can even be misdiagnosed with immune system disorders.
-Again, self-care is super important.
+Empaths can even be misdiagnosed with immune system disorders, so again, self-care is super important.

 13. Need a lot of time alone.
 You need quiet time to soothe your soul.
 This helps you calm the influx of energy and overstimulation of being there for others and feeling their emotions.
-And make no mistake… alone time is necessary for empaths, like water is to a fish.
+Make no mistake… alone time is necessary for empaths, like water is to fish.

 Are you breathing a sigh of relief right now because you finally realize it’s not all in your head?
 Trust me, you are not too sensitive.
 Check this out…

 You’re NOT “too Sensitive”

 Researchers say that 20% of the population meet the qualifications for being an empath.
 But here’s the cool part…